saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 Any capability not in this list must include a vendor prefix.
 This rule applies to browser-specific capabilities as well as Sauce Labs-specific capabilities.

 So, Firefox specific capabilities need to be nested inside a `moz:firefoxOptions` or other `moz:XXX` keys.
-If you use a Browser Options class this is all handled for you.
-For Sauce Labs, though, we need you to create a Hash or Dictionary of Sauce Labs specific settings and place it inside a `sauce:options` object.
+If you use a Browser Options class, this is all handled for you.
+For Sauce Labs, though, you'll need to create a Hash or Dictionary of Sauce Labs-specific settings and place it inside of a `sauce:options` object.
 See the examples in the next section.

 #### Converting from Capabilities to Options

 To customize your default settings, check out the new **Selenium 4** tab on the [Sauce Labs platform configurator](https://saucelabs.com/platform/platform-configurator).
-All the valid `sauce:options` parameters are described on the [Test Configurations](/dev/test-configuration-options) page.
+All valid `sauce:options` parameters are described on the [Test Configurations](/dev/test-configuration-options) page.

 <Tabs
 groupId="lang-ex"